 Q: When am I eligible to register for classes?

 The Office of Graduate Admissions and Academic Services must the following prior to registering for graduate courses as a non-matriculated student:

 Non-matriculated students are limited to six credits and are not eligible for financial aid.

 On-campus and online students can register for coursework until the add/drop date in a given semester (approximately two weeks after the official day classes begin.)

 Q: Can I receive financial aid?

-Financial aid is only available to matriculated students in a master’s program who are registered for at least six credits each semester.
+Financial aid is only available to matriculated students in a master’s, doctoral, or initial teacher licensure programs who are registered for at least six credits each semester.

 Q: How do I pay for classes?